How to Sell a House from Out of State: Long-Distance Guide

 While selling to a We Buy Houses company offers several conveniences, house-buying businesses typically pay less than market value for the homes they purchase, and sometimes significantly so.

-These companies can also provide a quick and flexible closing, reduce or eliminate the need for repairs, and in many cases will cover all of a seller’s closing costs.
-So it’s all about weighing the trade-offs and determining what’s best for your situation.
+These companies can also provide a quick and flexible closing, reduce or eliminate the need for repairs, and, in many cases, cover all of a seller’s closing costs.
+It’s all about weighing the trade-offs and determining what’s best for your situation.

-If this is an option you’d like to explore further, consider HomeLight’s Simple Sale platform, which provides all-cash offers for homes in almost any condition nationwide.
+If you’d like to explore this option further, consider HomeLight’s Simple Sale platform, which provides all-cash offers for homes in almost any condition nationwide.
 Sellers input details about their home and selling timeline on our website.
-No staging.
-No repeated showings.
-No open houses.
+There is no staging, repeated showings, or open houses.

-In as little as 24 hours, you could have a no-obligation cash offer in your email inbox with the ability to close in as few as 10 days.
-By contrast, closings involving a mortgage take an average of 45 days as of October 2023.
+Within 24 hours, you could have a no-obligation cash offer in your email inbox with the ability to close in as few as 10 days.
+By contrast, it takes approximately 99 days to sell a house the traditional way (55 days to go under contract and 44 days to close on a purchase loan) as of October 2024.

 But my out-of-state property is in great condition!

-Then a traditional listing may be a better fit — or you could consider working with an iBuyer. iBuyer companies offer many of the same conveniences of other house-buying operations, but they also leverage algorithmic technology, otherwise known as automated valuation models (or AVMs), to make a near-instant offer on your home and provide a user-friendly, mostly online home sale experience. iBuyers tend to look for better-quality homes and offer much closer to market value, typically in the 90% range — and sometimes more, particularly in a hot real estate market.
+A traditional listing may be a better fit, or you could consider working with an iBuyer. iBuyer companies offer many of the same conveniences as other house-buying operations, but they also leverage algorithmic technology, otherwise known as automated valuation models (or AVMs), to make a near-instant offer on your home.
+They provide a user-friendly, mostly online home sale experience and tend to look for better-quality homes in areas with homogenous housing stock. iBuyers offer much closer to market value, typically in the 85%-95% range.

 What real estate agents do when a seller is out of state